Jungian Personality Types to MBTI Mapping

 Wikipedia: Myers Briggs Type Indicator

-These MBTI Personality Type references reminded me that I still don’t fully understand the 16 types, or how to determine which type I align with.
-I know a little about Jung’s ideas from research, but I never studied his work explicitly.
+The MBTI Personality Type videos in my YouTube feed reminded me that I still don’t fully understand the 16 types, or how to determine which type I align with.
+I know a little about Jung’s ideas from online research, but I never studied his work explicitly.
 I figured I’d investigate Carl Jung’s personality types and compare Jung’s ideas with the MBTI system.

 What I found surprisingly challenging was mapping the 16 MBTI types to the 8 personality types that Carl Jung proposed.
-I determined that my MBTI type was likely either INTJ or INFJ and I wanted to understand the differences using Jung’s ideas on personality types.
+I determined that my MBTI type was likely either INTJ, INTP or INFJ and I wanted to understand the differences using Jung’s ideas on personality types.

 In this post I’ll explain how I made sense of mapping between the MBTI personality types and the Jungian personality types.